Attendance and Punctuality

 • their self-esteem and confidence.

-Savile Park Primary School monitors the attendance of every child in the school and works in partnership with our Schools Educational Welfare Officer.
+Savile Park Primary School continue to work closely to identify any children whose attendance is causing concern.
+It may be that parents/carers are contacted directly by the Schools Educational Welfare Officer about their child’s attendance.
 Together they work and support those children and their families who are not attending school without sufficient reason.

 90% attendance sounds good, but means that your child misses: